sw1ckham/i-brary/README.md

 * When on looking at the site on Google Dev tools on the responsive mode, the carousel on the front page doesn't seem to change size like it should when you change screen sizes.
 You have to refresh every time to see how the carousel actually looks on that screen size.
 Still have not solved this issue as it doesn't seem to be a problem with my code.
 All sizes given to the carousel are correct and are user friendly and responsive on all screens.
+* Solution - I spoke to my mentor Spencer Barriball about this, we think it is a bug within the carousel itself and I was told not to worry as it renders properly and has been styled properly on my side so will look fine on each devise for the user.

 ## Deployment